Arouca, Portugal: Geography

-Physical geography

 The Arouca is a fertile valley, almost entirely enclosed with a mountainous plateau, with only the western edge open to the rest of the country.
 To the north is the Serra do Gamarão, to the east the conic mountain of Mó and the Serra da Freita ao Sul., and to the south is the ridge of Montemuro (the highest point in the municipality).
 Here is situated the Pedra Posta, at approximately 1222 m, relatively close to the Noninha.

 The existence of tungsten mines in this region, has historical attracted foreign mineral exploration companies.
 In the towns of Rio de Frades (parish of Cabreiros) and Regoufe (parish of Covêlo de Paivó), until the end of the Second World War, there functioned both English and German mining companies, that continued their mining operations (although at less intense levels) until the 1960s.
 The ruins of these mines and numerous pits are visible in the parishes of Alvarenga and Janarde, a testament to the authentic "gold fever" associated with the mining industry here.

-Biome

 In addition to the geological richness of the region is the extraordinary biological diversity.
 The mountains and foothills continue several reliquaries of Portuguese endemic species, that included chestnuts, oak and holly species.

-Human geography
+Administration

 Administratively, the municipality is divided into 16 civil parishes (freguesias):